ProbablyaDoor/Cataclysm-Starscorched/README.md

 **For Mac, .minecraft is at ~/Library/Application Support/minecraft**

 ## AI DISCLOSURE:
 Almost no AI was used in the making of the project.
-However, it was used for fixing a certain bug involving one of the weapons that nearly broke the entire mod.
+The only use of it to help me understand how a Mixin file works, alongside the fabric documentation and tutorials so that I could get one of the weapons to actually render properly instead of crashing the entire game.
+In no way did it generate art, code or other parts of the project.

 ## OTHER INFO: